dhis2/training-docs/content/design_for_data_use/tg_attributes.md

 ![category-targets-results](images/attributes/category-targets-results.png)

 You can discuss the fields as you fill them in.
 In particular, make sure to review the data dimension type.
-This time, we will be using attribute.
+This time, we will be using ***attribute***.
 This is because this category is being applied to a data set, not a data element.

 Also, explain that the data dimension tick box allows the category to show up on the left side menu in analysis apps.